segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Events that were added using the Visual Tagger (as opposed to in code) have a `context` property in the event payload that says `"visual_tagger": true`.
 Events _not_ implemented using the Visual Tagger do not have this property.

+### If I have MFA or SSO enabled on my Segment account, can I login and use Visual Tagger?

+Visual Tagger does **not** support accounts that have MFA or SSO enabled to login into the extension.
+We are planning to add MFA support before the General Availability launch.

 ### When will the Visual Tagger be Generally Availabile, have standard support and fully stable releases?

 General Availability launch is planned for Fall of 2019.

-## Beta Product Terms & Conditions
+## Alpha Product Terms & Conditions

-Segment cannot make commitments around warranties, support, service levels, etc. and will not be liable for any loss of use, lost or inaccurate data or failure of security mechanisms in connection with your use of this or other beta products, until we release the feature to general availability.
+Segment cannot make commitments around warranties, support, service levels, etc. and will not be liable for any loss of use, lost or inaccurate data or failure of security mechanisms in connection with your use of this or other alpha products, until we release the feature to general availability.

 In particular, this means that events instrumented via Visual Tagger may be less reliable and prone to breakage than standard Segment track events instrumented via code.